hmxmilohax/rb3-pc/_english/ashcentral.md

 This part of the guide **requires** that you have an [[**RPCN Account**]](https://carlmylo.github.io/rb3-pc/english/rpcn/) **and set your [[network configuration]](https://carlmylo.github.io/rb3-pc/english/customconfiguration#network) to use AshCentral server settings.**

 AshCentral is currently hosts the best experience for playing Rock Band 3 online.
-We'll be going over how to get the most out of your experience and how you can play online.
+This part will be going over how to get the most out of your experience while playing online.

 ## Inviting Friends